cern-eam/eam-light-backend/README.md

 # EAM Light Backend
-EAM Light Backend is a web application that provides a REST facade for the EAM Light Frontend Application.
+EAM Light Backend is a web application that provides a REST facade for EAM Light Frontend Application.

 ## Configuration
 The docker image needs to be parametrized with the following environment variables: